FluffyLabs/typeberry/CODESTYLE.md

 ## Repository structure

+1. `./bin` - full-featured binaries that are core to typeberry.
+2. `./packages/extensions` - optional features of the client.
+3. `./packages/core` - re-usable libraries that are JAM-agnostic.
+May only depend on other `core` packages and never `jam`.
-1. `./packages/jam` - self-contained parts of the typeberry implementation.
+4. `./packages/jam` - self-contained parts of the typeberry implementation.
     Think: libraries, but specific to JAM.
 Always named `@typeberry/<name>`.
-2. `./packages/core` - re-usable libraries that are JAM-agnostic.
-May only depend on other `core` packages and never `jam`.
-3. `./bin` - full-featured binaries that are core to typeberry.
-4. `./tools` - auxiliary, stand-alone tools which can be executed separately.
-5. `./workers` - parts of typeberry that run as a worker.
+5. `./packages/workers` - parts of typeberry that run as a worker.
 And communicate with other components.
 Use `./packages` for their underlying logic.
-6. `./benchmarks` - contains all micro & macro benchmarks for the typeberry components or simply tests to figure out the best way to solve some problem.
+6. `./packages/misc` - auxiliary, non-production utilities that don't fit anywhere else.

 ## NPM workspace